Orthodontics for Children

 What are the advantages of interceptive treatment?

-Some of the most direct results of interceptive treatment are:
+Some of the most direct results of interceptive treatment include:

 • Creating room for crowded, erupting teeth